SUIC Worldwide (OTCMKTS:SUIC) Trading Down 6.9%

-SUIC Worldwide Holdings Ltd (OTCMKTS:SUIC – Get Rating)’s stock price dropped 6.9% on Tuesday .
+SUIC Worldwide Holdings Ltd (OTCMKTS:SUIC – Get Rating)’s share price was down 6.9% during mid-day trading on Tuesday .
 The stock traded as low as $0.22 and last traded at $0.24.
-Approximately 1,579 shares changed hands during trading, a decline of 78% from the average daily volume of 7,253 shares.
+Approximately 1,579 shares were traded during mid-day trading, a decline of 78% from the average daily volume of 7,253 shares.
 The stock had previously closed at $0.26.

 SUIC Worldwide Price Performance